iiasa/Condor_run_R/README.md

 When you cannot submit jobs, ensure that:
 - You have reviewed the output of the submit script for causes and solutions.
 - You have obtained access to the Condor cluster from the cluster administrator.
-- You stored the necessary credentials via `condor_store_cred add`:
+- You stored the necessary credentials via [`condor_store_cred add`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_store_cred.html):
-  * Type `condor_store_cred add` on the command line and, when prompted, enter your login password to allow Condor to schedule jobs as you.
+  * Type [`condor_store_cred add`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_store_cred.html) on the command line and, when prompted, enter your login password to allow Condor to schedule jobs as you.
     + **Note**: you will need to do this again after changing your password.
-  * Type `condor_store_cred -c add` and, when prompted, enter the condor pool password (ask your administrator).
+  * Type [`condor_store_cred -c add`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_store_cred.html) and, when prompted, enter the condor pool password (ask your administrator).
-- Issuing the command `condor_submit` tabulates the cluster status.
+- Issuing the command [`condor_status`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_status.html) tabulates the cluster status.
-- Issuing the command `condor_q` results in a summary of queued jobs.
+- Issuing the command [`condor_q`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_q.html) results in a summary of queued jobs.
-- When jobs are held, issuing `condor_q -held` shows the reason why.
+- When jobs are held, issuing [`condor_q -held`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_q.html) shows the reason why.
 - The [templates are adapted to your cluster](#adapting-templates-to-your-cluster).
 - You are using [up-to-date scripts](#updating).